Types of Home Heating Systems (2024 Guide)

 There are three main heat pump types:

-• Air-to-air heat pumps: Air-source heat pumps, which use ambient air as the heat source, are the most common type.
+- Air-to-air heat pumps: Air-source heat pumps, which use ambient air as the heat source, are the most common type.
 They work best in moderate climates.

-• Geothermal: Geothermal heat pumps use underground loops to extract heat from the ground, which stays at a constant temperature year-round.
+- Geothermal: Geothermal heat pumps use underground loops to extract heat from the ground, which stays at a constant temperature year-round.
 They are more efficient than air-to-air heat pumps, especially in cold climates.
 However, they are also more expensive to install.

 Heat pumps work with ductwork or as a mini-split, ductless system.
 While some heat pumps operate independently, others may require a supplemental heating system in colder climates.
-You can learn more about the different types of heat pumps and how they work in this video with building technology professional Ross Tretheway:
+You can learn more about the different types of heat pumps and how they work in this video featuring building technology professional Ross Tretheway:

-Energy-efficient and generally cheaper to run than a gas furnace
+- Energy-efficient and generally cheaper to run than a gas furnace

-Does not burn fossil fuels
+- Do not burn fossil fuels

-Does not require ductwork
+- Do not require ductwork

-Does not deliver enough heat in colder climates
+- Do not deliver enough heat in colder climates

-Has a higher-than-average up-front installation cost
+- Higher-than-average up-front installation cost

 4. In-Floor Radiant Heating

 In-floor radiant heating systems—both electric and hydronic—use thermal radiation and electromagnetic waves to heat your home.
 Electric wires or water-filled tubes are installed underneath the flooring and warm a room by directly heating the floor instead of the air.
-Hydronic in-floor heating uses a boiler system and a variety of fuel sources, such as natural gas, oil, wood, solar, or some type of combination.
+Hydronic in-floor heating uses a boiler system and a variety of fuel sources, such as natural gas, oil, wood, solar, or some combination.

 This effect is called radiant heat transfer, the same thing you feel when heating your hands over a warm oven or going outside to feel warm sun on your skin.

-Is more discreet and completely silent
+- More discreet and completely silent

-Is more efficient than baseboard or forced-air heating
+- More efficient than baseboard or forced-air heating

-Doesn’t distribute allergens like forced-air systems
+- Doesn’t distribute allergens like forced-air systems

-Has a higher up-front cost than other heating system types
+- Higher up-front cost than other heating system types

-Requires floor replacement during installation
+- Requires floor replacement during installation

 5. Wood Heating